 A lot of what is making you want to kill yourself right now is the belief that on top of feeling this much despair, there is something wrong with you for feeling that despair.
 This causes you to feel more despair and ultimately to turn on yourself.
 But from the standpoint of a spiritual teacher, I am going to tell you that there is nothing wrong with you.
 Anyone with your experience would feel exactly this same way.
 Chances are if you are even reading this article, even from inside this internal torture chamber you’re living in, you are having your doubts about suicide.
 There is a part of you, maybe an infinitesimal spec that wants to believe that life could be worth living.
 And so, I don’t need you to want to live right now.
 All I need is for you to just try what I’m about to suggest instead of kill yourself right now.
 You are currently in a crisis, an emergency peak of emotional pain.
 And here is what I want you to try…

 Know that you can always kill yourself tomorrow.
 In fact, you can always kill yourself in five minutes.
-What I want you to know is that for now, suicide can be your safety net or your re-set button in that it is always available to you.
+What I want you to know is that for now, suicide can be your safety net in that it is always available to us.
 This will enable you to put suicide aside for a moment and instead, you can live with this in mind: “I can always commit suicide tomorrow, so what can I do with today?”
 Or if tomorrow seems too large of a timeline, make it “I can always kill myself in an hour.
 So knowing that, what can I do with this hour?”
 Then use that hour or that day to focus completely and totally on quite literally anything that makes you feel a tiny bit of relief.

 Know that the way our body is wired makes it so pain has a way of doing two things.
 The first is to convince you that you are the only one feeling this way, so you are alone in it and with it.
 The second is to convince you it will never end.
 Neither is true.
 There are people going through this exact same thing at exactly this minute.
 Think about it.
 On the other side of the world, there is someone reading this exact same article.